How to Properly Sharpen Your Kitchen Knives

 4. Hone Your Knife

-To maintain a sharp edge between sharpening, you can “hone” your knife by realigning its edge.
-To achieve this, most people use an honing steel, which is a long, thin rod of steel or ceramic.
+Hone your knife to maintain a sharp edge by realigning its edge between sharpenings.
+Most people use an honing steel, which is a long, thin rod made of steel or ceramic, to achieve this.
+Hone your knife by following these steps:

 • Hold the honing steel vertically: Keep the honing steel vertical, with the tip resting on a steady surface, in your non-dominant hand.